Argyro Panagiotopoulou (detailed information here )

-Professor and Spokesperson of Competence Area VI "Social Inequalities and Intercultural Education" (SINTER), within the University of Cologne's Institutional Strategy, German Excellence Initiative.
+Professor and Spokesperson of Competence Area "Social Inequalities and Intercultural Education" (SINTER), within the University of Cologne's Institutional Strategy, German Excellence Initiative.

 The professorship in Early Childhood Education primarily focuses on children from 0 to 12 years of age and the learning processes they engage in within different educational contexts, particularly within families, daycare institutions and school classes, and in different educational systems.